 - Stocky – Dated, overly-produced images are the way to lose visitors in seconds

-- Generic – Never use images that have no relation with your goal and message
+- Generic – Never use images that have no relation to your goal and message

 - Noisy – Avoid images with a busy composition, they are too distracting instead of enticing